 - The course covers the following aspects of Computer Science:

 - 1. Fundamentals of programming

 - 2. Fundamentals of data structures

-- 3 Fundamentals of algorithms
+- 3. Fundamentals of algorithms

+- 4. Theory of computation

+- 5. Fundamentals of data representation

-- - 6.
-Fundamentals of computer
+- 6. Fundamentals of computer system

 - 7. Fundamentals of computer organisation and architecture